-As of August 2, 2013, TEA has notified districts that ELL students who meet special provisions will be required to take the English I EOC exam but will not be required to pass it in order to meet graduation requirements.
+As of August 2, 2013, TEA has notified districts that ELL students who meet special provisions will be required to take the English I EOC exam, but will not be required to pass it in order to meet graduation requirements.
 ELLs who qualify will be required to pass the English II EOC exam to meet graduation requirements.
 PLEASE NOTE: these provisions apply to students who entered high school in 2011-2012 and thereafter.
 ELL students who took an English II EOC exam prior to the TEA notification are still required to pass the English II EOC in order to graduate.
 (Read more about

 the Commissioner's proposed rules from August 2, 2013.)

 Spanish versions of STAAR for grades 3-5 will be developed in each grade and subject assessed by the STAAR English versions.
 The Spanish versions will be comparable to the English-version tests in content, rigor, and achievement standards.
-Spanish versions of STAAR for grades 3-5 will be implemented in spring 2012.

-Linguistically accommodated versions of STAAR – currently referred to as STAAR L – are being developed for eligible ELLs in grades 3-8 and high school in math, science and social studies.
+Linguistically accommodated versions of STAAR – referred to as STAAR L – are available for eligible ELLs in grades 3-8 and high school in math, science and social studies.
 In order to participate in STAAR L, the student’s maximum number of years in U.S. schools is three years unless the student is an asylee or refugee, which provides a maximum of five years.
 A student will not be eligible for STAAR L once an advanced high rating is attained on the Texas English Language Proficiency Assessment System (TELPAS) reading test.